HewlettPackard/PacketRusher/README.md

 cd cmd
 go build app.go
 ```

-Edit configuration file in config/config.yml:
+Edit configuration file **config/config.yml** and make the following procedures.

-Change amfif with AMF ip, port and core name that you are testing.
-In the moment we have two options: free5gcore or open5gs
+1. Configure **amfif** with the AMF IP address, port and core name that you are testing.
+Currrently, there are three options for **name**: my5g-core, free5gc or open5gs.
 ```yaml
 amfif:
   ip: "127.0.0.1"